 Chapter 3

+Conversation is as good as code in the agentic future of work: If you can describe it, agents can do it.
+This is particularly good news because there's a gap in AI readiness among workers who haven't received the support needed to be effective with existing tools.
+Only 12% of our respondents said they had been offered extensive training in AI, and 62% said their employer doesn't offer training (or they aren't aware of any).
 Companies should choose an agentic platform and establish clear policies that encourage their employees to build and use their own agents with defined roles and abilities that are obvious to the user.
-Businesses that don’t invest in making it easy for their employees to use AI will find it increasingly difficult to keep pace — ultimately jeopardizing their market position and growth potential as their competitors successfully use AI to improve their operations and serve their customers better.
+Businesses that don't invest in making it easy for their employees to use AI will find it increasingly difficult to keep up – ultimately jeopardising their market position and growth potential as their competitors successfully use AI to improve their operations and serve their customers better.

-About half of employees say their usage of AI tools at work is not approved by their employers.
+About half of employees say that their usage of AI tools at work is not approved by their employers.

 How to support employees